Clyde, New South Wales: History

+The Clyde Engineering Co., Ltd. was established in 1898, consolidating the railway industry's importance of Clyde.

 Commercial area

 Clyde is exclusively an industrial and commercial area, featuring factories, workshops and warehouses.
 Clyde has no permanent population.

 Transport

-Clyde railway station used to be a junction for the Western and Inner West & Leppington lines with the Carlingford line, of the Sydney Trains network before the Carlingford line closed in January 2020.
+Clyde railway station used to be a junction for the Western and Leppington & Inner West lines with the Carlingford line, of the Sydney Trains network before the Carlingford line closed in January 2020.
+Clyde is bisected by Parramatta Road plus the M4 Motorway with a number of traffic lights on Parramatta Road providing easy access to various parts of the suburb.

 Population

-At the 2021 Australian census there were nine people living in Clyde.
+At the 2021 Australian census, there were nine people living in Clyde.